Life is amazing and we don’t understand it’s value until we see it crumbling in our own eyes.

 As I learned a lesson from them, it’s very difficult to change our core values in life.

-If we are developing our core values in opposite directions under the same roof, then separation is inevitable.
+Mark Manson, the author of ‘The Subtle Art of Not Giving a F*ck‘ says that if we are developing our core values in opposite directions under the same roof, then separation is inevitable.

-To identify it, as a couple we must have a dedicated contemplation.
+To understand it, as a couple we must have a dedicated thinking.

 After a few weeks, I asked my friend, “Why did you both make this painful decision?”